christianuhlcc/blog/content/en/posts/letting_people_go.md

 [^2]: if you only knew how little authority I wield you wouldn't do that, but sob with me.

 [^3]: look at the [Phoenix Project](https://www.amazon.de/Projekt-Phoenix-Roman-DevOps-Erfolgsstrategien/dp/395875175X) for a nice example of saving someone who is on track to become the brilliant jerk

+[^4]: In a previous version of this article I had a misfiring joke about everyone being called Chad here that didn't transport what I was trying to say.
+Thanks to Nils for giving me feedback!